10 Best HVAC

 Frequently Asked Questions About HVAC in Green, OH

-Typically, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what services are required.
-You should also have an inspection if you start to notice any issues, like leaks, unusual smells, or strange noises.
-If your home has ductwork, it should be serviced every few years.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also have your system inspected and serviced if you notice any new issues, such as strange noises, leaks, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

-The best times to have an HVAC inspection are the spring and fall.
-Technicians tend to be less busy during these times, making it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times of the year to have an HVAC inspection are the spring and fall.
+Technicians tend to be less busy during these times, which makes it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, when it typically gets the most use.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
-You could also consider getting a smart thermostat.
+Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at a time.
+You may also consider installing a smart thermostat.

 Other Green, OH Home Services